Textualize/textual/docs/how-to/design-a-layout.md

 We want both of these widgets to be fixed to an edge of the screen and limited in height.
 In Textual this is known as *docking* which you can apply with the [dock](../styles/dock.md) rule.

-We will dock the header and footer to the top and bottom edge of the screen respectively, by adding a little [CSS](../guide/CSS.md) to the widget classes:
+We will dock the header and footer to the top and bottom edges of the screen respectively, by adding a little [CSS](../guide/CSS.md) to the widget classes:

 === "layout02.py"